NEONScience/NEON-Data-Skills/tutorials/R/dc-spatial-raster/06-Plotting-Time-Series-Rasters-in-R.md

 ## Get Started
 In this tutorial, we are working with the same set of rasters used in the [Raster Time Series Data in R ]({{ site.baseurl }}/dc-multiband-rasters-r) tutorial.
-This data is derived from the Landsat satellite and stored in `GeoTIFF` format.
+These data are derived from the Landsat satellite and stored in `GeoTIFF` format.
 Each raster covers the
 <a href="http://{{ site.baseurl }}/science-design/field-sites/harvard-forest" target="_blank">NEON Harvard Forest field site</a>.